 Citrus aurantium: Citrus aurantium (bitter orange) is a plant derived ingredient that is used in a number of foods, including some nutritional supplements.
 Bitter orange naturally contains the stimulant synephrine as well as small amounts of octopamine.
 Currently, octopamine appears on the WADA list of stimulants that are prohibited for athletes to use in competition.
-Synephrine, however, is part of the WADA monitoring programme.
-In addition to identifying the presence of octopamine within products containing Citrus aurantium, screening tests performed by HFL Sport Science have indicated the presence of octopamine within a wide range of natural 'orange based' food products including freshly squeezed orange juice, marmalades, orange squash, etc. These products should not pose a doping risk to athletes.
-HFL is working closely with sports authorities and advisors to ensure that supplements and foods containing bitter orange do not pose an undue risk to an athlete when consumed as directed and as part of a normal diet.1
+Synephrine, however, is part of the WADA monitoring program.
+In addition to identifying the presence of octopamine within products containing Citrus aurantium, screening tests performed by LGC have indicated the presence of octopamine within a wide range of natural 'orange based' food products including freshly squeezed orange juice, marmalades, orange squash, etc. These products should not pose a doping risk to athletes.
+LGC is working closely with sports authorities and advisors to ensure that supplements and foods containing bitter orange do not pose an undue risk to an athlete when consumed as directed and as part of a normal diet.1

 1Thevis, M., Koch, A., Sigmund, G., Thomas, A., Schänzer, W. Analysis of octopamine in human doping control samples.
 Biomed.
 Chromatogr.
 2011